 - Notice anything that takes your focus away from your breath, such as a lawnmower or a dog barking, or even a thought about the day’s activities

 - If you do notice something else, try to let that distraction pass and ease your attention back to your breath.

 - Take the time to breathe deeply and turn your attention inward

-No matter where you are, finding ways to get away from screens, deadlines or worries will help you feel better, and be more mindful of what’s really important to your well-being.
+Finding ways to get away from screens, deadlines or worries will help anyone feel better, and be more mindful of what’s really important to their well-being.

-If you’re looking for more ways to live healthier or exercise more, consider our Health Coaching program.
+For help finding more ways to live healthier or exercise more, consider Quartz’s Health Coaching program.
 Visit QuartzBenefits.com/healthcoaching to learn more.*

 *State and Local members can call StayWell at (800) 821-6591 to learn about their health coaching opportunities.